hannesxc/Simple-Interest-Calculator/README.md

+# Calculator for Academic Purposes
-Simple Interest Calculator made by HannesC.
+Includes Basic Calculator, Simple Interest Calculator and Compound Interest Calculator.
+Might integrate a scientific calculator later at some point.